Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_3/DSP_Report.md

 ## <font size=5 face=Times New Roman>II: Task-1: Original AM Analysis</font>
 <font size=3 face=Times New Roman>
-Using the audioread() function in MATLAB, the .wav file could be read into the demodulation system with sampling rate 'F_s' and amplitude array 'y'.
-Combined with the time-axis generated using length() function, the AM signal in time domain could be plotted in Fig.2 by following MATLAB codes:
+Using the audioread() function in MATLAB, the .wav file could be read into the demodulation system with the sampling rate 'F_s' and amplitude array 'y'.
+Combined with the time-axis array and the length() function, the AM signal in time domain could be plotted in Fig.2 by following MATLAB codes:

 ```matlab